jaimesa-cs/webhooks-manager/README.md

 This will allow you to use an `https` url that will point to your locally running instance so you can demo/show webhooks.
 Keep in mind that ngrok doesn't persist the urls, so every day (or every so often) the webhook url can change and you will need to update it in Contentstack prior to demo it.

 For further details please reach out to jaime@contentstack.com.

+### Webhook-Specific Readme

+For each webhook look for a dedicated readme file under the docs/`<webhook-id>` folder. e.g. /docs/dummy/README.md, would be the reade for the `dummy.ts` webhook.